syoyo/USD-aarch64/README.md

 This repo is a aarch64 port of USD library.
 Some features are disabled.

-Since USD depends many libraries, I recommend to use https://github.com/syoyo/USD-build-aarch64 to build USD.
+Since USD depends many libraries, it is not recommended to build USD only using this repo.
+Plese use https://github.com/syoyo/USD-build-aarch64 to build USD.

 Build with cross compilation
 ----------------------------